-We are actively and intend to continue, developing new products and services complementary to our brokerage business and our failure to accurately predict their demand or growth could have an adverse effect on our business.
+We are actively, and intend to continue, developing new products and services complementary to our brokerage business and our failure to accurately predict their demand or growth could have an adverse effect on our business.

 We are actively and intend in the future to continue, investing resources in developing new technology, services, products and other offerings complementary to our brokerage business.
 New business initiatives are inherently risky and may involve unproven business strategies and markets with which we have limited or no prior development or operating experience.
 Risks from these new initiatives include those associated with potential defects in the design, ongoing development and maintenance of technologies, reliance on data or user inputs that may prove inadequate or unavailable, failure to design products and services in a way that is more effective or affordable than competing third-party products and services and failure to scale businesses as they grow, among others.
 As a result of these risks, we could experience increased legal claims, reputational damage, financial loss or other adverse effects, which could be material.
 We can provide no assurance that we will be able to efficiently or effectively develop, commercialize and achieve market acceptance of new products and services.
-Additionally, the human and financial capital committed to develop new products and services may either be insufficient or result in expenses that exceed the revenue actually originated from these new products and services.
+Additionally, the human and financial capital committed to develop new products and services to develop new products and services.
 In addition, our efforts to develop new products and services could distract management from current operations and could divert capital and other resources from our existing business, including our brokerage business.
 Failure to achieve the expected benefits of our investments may occur and could harm our business.